darealshinji/UnityGames-for-debian/README.md

 To resolve all package dependencies you should also install `libgtk2.0-0 libgtk2.0-0:i386 libglu1-mesa libglu1-mesa:i386`

-You can use the provided shell scripts to build Debian packages of u2deb and patchelfmod.
-Those packages will also resolve all the required dependencies.
+You can use the provided shell scripts to build Debian packages of u2deb and patchelfmod. u2deb's package will also resolve all the required dependencies.

 **Important:**